TIE Travel grants offset transportation costs and registration fees for Tufts students and faculty who are traveling for

 If presenting, TIE must be given recognition as a supporter.

-Awardees will be required to share photos from the event and write a blog post or a summary of their experience that will be published on various TIE communications channels.
+Awardees will be required to share photos from the event and fill out a travel completion form, the contents of which will be published on various TIE communications channels.

 Contributes to interdisciplinary, environmental, academic study